Radha Laha

-Radha Govind Laha (1 October 1930 – 14 July 1999) was an Indian probabilist, statistician, and mathematician, known for his work in probability theory, characteristic functions, and characterisation of distributions.
+Radha Govind Laha (1 October 1930 – 14 July 1999) was an Indian-American probabilist, statistician, and mathematician, known for his work in probability theory, characteristic functions, and characterisation of distributions.

 Biography

 Early life

 He was born in Calcutta, India and he was a student of C. R. Rao at Calcutta University, where in 1957 he earned a doctorate in analytical probability theory from the Indian Statistical Institute.
-His dissertation was entitled Some Characterization Problems in Probability Theory and Mathematical Statistics.
+His dissertation was entitled On Characterization of probability distribution and statistics from specified scholastic relations.